robotpy/pyfrc/docs/usage.rst

 mode and will not be able to communicate externally.

-Uploading code to the robot
+Deploying code to the robot
 ---------------------------

 This command will first run any unit tests on your robot code, and if they